lobster2023/ASD-Diagnose-with-GNNs/README.md

 Recommended version:

-* **Python**: python3.7
+* **Python**: python 3.7
-* **torch**: torch1.12.0
+* **torch**: torch 1.12.0

+## Explanation of Charts

-In order to facilitate the reader's comprehension of the article, we have organized the key illustrations and placed them below for your convenience：
+In order to facilitate the reader's comprehension of the article, we have organized the key charts and placed them below for your convenience：
+### Figure 1: The overall framework of the proposed model.
+It consists of three modules.